Excelsior Award

 - Comic Boom – Comics in Education is a new podcast dedicated to exploring the world of comics and how to use them in the classroom.

-- Other book awards that offer an opportunity for young people to vote for their favourite title(s) include the FCBG Children’s Book Award, the Carnegie and Kate Greenaway Shadowers’ Choice Awards, the Laugh Out Loud Book Awards, the SLA Information Book – Children’s Choice Awards, and the Spark!
-School Book Awards.
+- Other book awards that offer an opportunity for young people to vote for their favourite title(s) include the FCBG Children’s Book Award, the Yoto Carnegie Shadowers’ Choice Awards, the Laugh Out Loud Book Awards, the SLA Information Book – Children’s Choice Awards, the Spark!
+School Book Awards and the Young People’s Book Prize.

 Visit the resource